Follow

 About Me

-I am a licensed NYC psychotherapist, hypnotherapist, EMDR and Somatic Experiencing therapist who works with many individuals and couples who have successfully worked through relationship problems.
+I am a licensed New York City psychotherapist, hypnotherapist, EMDR, AEDP, Somatic Experiencing and Sex Therapist who works with many individuals and couples who have successfully worked through relationship problems.

 To find out more about me, visit my website: Josephine Ferraro, LCSW - NYC Psychotherapist.